 Production costs aside, think about this and the last time you bought a car.

-You probably test drove it, had a look around, maybe kicked the tires a bit, asked the salesman some questions, and then rather tentatively got out your cheque book.
+You probably test drove it, had a look around, maybe kicked the tires a bit, asked the salesman some questions, and then rather tentatively got out your checkbook.
 How would you feel about entering your credit card details for a new car and clicking ‘buy now’?

 According to their news release: “You can now buy a Tesla in North America via your phone in about 1 minute, and that capability will soon be extended worldwide.”
 That’s impressive, especially since a car purchase is often an emotional decision that people usually contemplate for weeks or months.
 They make it sound so simple.